A hurricane-hardened city coping 'the New Orleans way'

 Hank Fanberg knew he was facing days without power as he gathered tree limbs and trash in the yard of his home in the Carrollton area Monday, the day after Ida hit.
 But he took comfort knowing that neighbors on either side of him had generators and were happy to help.

-“Every single person we know has offered us anything they can,” Metheny said.
+“Every single person we know has offered us anything they can,” Matheny said.

 She responded with emotion, her voice breaking.